caocmai/Next-Chord/proposal.md

 ## Challenges I Anticipate

 Finding a way to create the app that is user friendly and attractive.
 Maybe understing how the chord wheel works to add more custom chord progessions.
-Adding sounds to the APP.
+Adding sounds to the app.
 Resolving bugs will definitely be a challenge.

 ## Project "Skateboard" Ideation